 Need a challenge as much as a holiday?
-The in the Northern Territory takes you through some of the most confronting terrain in Australia.
+The Classic Larapinta Trek in Comfort in the Northern Territory takes you through some of the most confronting terrain in Australia.
 What could be more challenging than a remote Australian desert?
 Maybe climbing Tasmania’s highest mountain, Mount Ossa, on the Cradle Mountain Huts Walk.

 The history hunter

 Both Tasmania’s gentle Maria Island Walk and Queensland’s Scenic Rim Trail involve deep historical insight.
 On Maria Island, walkers spend one night in a heritage house in the once-bustling penal settlement of Darlington, a UNESCO World Heritage Site.
 In contrast, the Scenic Rim trail teaches walkers about the Indigenous history of the area, with stories about the ancient rituals of its original inhabitants woven throughout the tour.